Frequently Asked Questions about Green Power Switch

-When you enroll in Green Power Switch, the "Green Power Switch" line item is added to your monthly MLGW bill in the amount you requested.
-(It appears under the OTHER MLGW section of your bill.)
-Remember, your green power purchase is an additional fee; it does not reduce your regular electric cost.
+When you enroll in Green Switch, the "Green Switch" line item is added to your monthly MLGW bill in the amount you requested.
+(It appears under the “Other MLGW” section of your bill.)
+Remember, your green power purchase is an additional fee; it does not reduce your regular electric charges.

-9. What if I want to stop supporting Green Power Switch?
+9. What if I want to stop supporting Green Switch?

-10. What does MLGW do with the money I contribute for Green Power Switch?
+10. What does MLGW do with Green Switch payments?

-11. How do I know TVA is spending my money to generate green power?
+11. How do I know TVA is spending my money to provide green power?

-TVA's Green Power Switch program is certified by the Center for Resource Solutions, an independent nonprofit organization that verifies that the electricity generated from green power sources is sufficient to supply the amount of green power sold by the program.
-This certification verifies that the money collected for Green Power Switch is actually used to generate green power.
+TVA's Green Switch program is Green-e Energy certified by the Center for Resource Solutions, an independent nonprofit organization that verifies that the electricity generated from green power sources is sufficient to supply the amount of green power sold by the program.
+This certification verifies that the money collected for Green Switch is actually used to provide green power.

 12. Why does green power cost more?

-13. Are there any renewable generation sites in Shelby County?
+13. Are there any renewable generation sites in Shelby County that support Green Switch?

 14. How is green power delivered to my home?

-16. What mix of renewable sources is used in Green Power Switch?
+15. What mix of renewable sources is used in Green Switch?